Harvest Salad with Pomegranate Allspice Dressing because salad love doesn’t stop when the calendar switches over to fall.

 My cast of characters includes kale, roasted slices of acorn squash, black grapes, ripe pear, dried figs, pomegranate seeds, blue cheese, fuyu persimmon, wild rice, and roasted hazelnuts.
 Other ideas might be pecans, apples, pumpkin seeds, cranberries, quinoa, wheat berries, fresh figs, fennel…anything that says ‘fall’ to you.

-I’d love to tell you that you can make this days in advance, but that ain’t gonna happen.
 You can shred the kale, cook the rice and roast the squash and nuts the day before, but definitely cut the fruit and assemble it close to when you want to serve it.
-Ok you can even de-seed your pomegranate ahead, but don’t press your luck!
+Ok you can even de-seed your pomegranate ahead, but don’t press your luck.
+Even fall and winter salads need to have that fresh element!

 - 1 acorn squash